Ugljan Island, Hrvatska - Things to Do in Ugljan Island

 Beach Hopping and Swimming

-Olive Oil Tasting and Farm Visits
+Olive Oil and Wine Tasting

 Boat Excursions to Nearby Islands

-Booking Tip: Half-day boat tours cost €40-60 per person, full-day trips €70-100.
-Book with local operators in Preko or through your accommodation.
-Tours run May-October, with best weather June-September.
-Look for small-group tours for a more personalized experience.
+Booking Tip: Half-day boat tours cost 200-400 HRK per person, while full-day trips range from 400-800 HRK including lunch.
+Book through local operators in Preko or Ugljan village, and choose smaller boats for more personalized experiences.

 Getting There